IBM/cloud-pak/repo/case/ibm-ucdr-case/README.md

 - An OpenShift cluster must be installed.

 - Access to the following sites and ports:
-  - `icr.io:443` for IBM Cloud Container Registry, CASE OCI artifact, and UrbanCode Deploy catalog source
+  - `icr.io:443` for IBM Cloud Container Registry, CASE OCI artifact, and DevOps Deploy catalog source

 **Tip:** With `ibm-pak` plug-in version 1.2.0, you can eliminate the port for `github.com` to retrieve CASES and tooling by configuring the plug-in to download CASEs as OCI artifacts from IBM Cloud Container Registry (ICCR): `oc ibm-pak config repo 'IBM Cloud-Pak OCI registry' -r oci:cp.icr.io/cpopen --enable`